pingcap/docs-tidb-operator/en/backup-by-ebs-snapshot-across-multiple-kubernetes.md

 ---
-title: Back Up a TiDB Cluster across multiple Kubernetes Using EBS Volume Snapshots
+title: Back Up a TiDB Cluster across Multiple Kubernetes Using EBS Volume Snapshots
 summary: Learn how to back up TiDB cluster data across multiple Kubernetes to S3 based on EBS volume snapshots using BR Federation Manager.
-aliases: ['/docs/tidb-in-kubernetes/dev/backup-by-ebs-snapshot-across-multiple-kubernetes/']
 ---

-# Back Up a TiDB Cluster across multiple Kubernetes Using EBS Volume Snapshots
+# Back Up a TiDB Cluster across Multiple Kubernetes Using EBS Volume Snapshots

-This document describes how to back up the data of a TiDB cluster across multiple AWS Kubernetes to AWS storage based on EBS volume snapshots.
+This document describes how to back up the data of a TiDB cluster deployed across multiple AWS Kubernetes to AWS storage based on EBS volume snapshots.

 The backup method described in this document is implemented based on CustomResourceDefinition (CRD) in BR Federation Manager and TiDB Operator.
 For the underlying implementation, [BR](https://docs.pingcap.com/tidb/stable/backup-and-restore-overview) is used to get the backup data of the TiDB cluster, and then send the data to the AWS storage.
 BR stands for Backup & Restore, which is a command-line tool for distributed backup and recovery of the TiDB cluster data.